 In order to obtain ethical approval for a project and to comply with accepted ethical standards for research, researchers will generally need to obtain the informed consent of individual participants for their involvement in the research.
-The information sheets produced in Annex B are intended to help evaluators in getting that approval.
 GDPR recital 33 notes that research must act in a manner that is 'in keeping with recognized ethical standards for scientific research', and ethical review boards will usually expect informed consent.